jadeagenesis/jadeagenesis/README.md

 - 👋 Hi, I’m @jadeagenesis
 - 👀 I’m interested in design and working with web tools
-- 🌱 I’m currently learning UX design
+- 🌱 I’m currently learning frontend development
 - 💞️ I’m looking to collaborate on almost anything fun.
 - 📫 How to reach me @jadegenesis on Twitter